Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

         listeners ability to give the perfect score to the perfect sample,
-    -   include samples with known distortions among the test items, such that we can compare results with prior experiments which included the same known samples.
-Typically such known distortions include for example low-pass filtered versions of the original signal.
-Such samples are known as *anchors* and low and high quality anchors are then respectively known as *low-anchor* and *high-anchor*.
+    -   include samples with known distortions among the test items, such that we can compare results with prior experiments that included the same known samples.
+Typically such known distortions include, for example, low-pass filtered versions of the original signal.
+Such samples are known as *anchors* and low and high-quality anchors are then respectively known as *low-anchor* and *high-anchor*.